- A Powerful DSP Featuring Flexible I/O Configuration

 Audio conversion shall be 24-bit, 48 kHz and internal processing shall be 32-bit or 40-bit floating point, 48 kHz.

 The device shall have an IEC power input socket for 120-240 VAC and a captive power input socket for an external 24 VDC supply.
 The device shall meet UL/CSA and CE safety requirements and comply with CE and FCC Part 15 emissions limits.
 The device shall be RoHS compliant.
-The chassis shall be constructed of cold rolled steel and moulded plastic, and mount into a standard 19” 1U EIA rack.
-The device shall be a Symetrix SymNet EDGE.
+The chassis shall be constructed of cold rolled steel and molded plastic, and mount into a standard 19” 1U EIA rack.
+The device shall be a Symetrix Edge.

 Early to the Party.
 In 2007 Symetrix recognized the need for a standardized, high performance digital audio networking protocol – not only for our own products but for the pro audio industry at large.
 After considerable research, we aligned with Audinate to become one of the earliest licensees of the Dante protocol.
 The choice has proven prescient.
 Legacy protocols like Cobranet have faded into obscurity.
 Newer protocols, AVB for example, have failed to gain traction due to inherent technical drawbacks.
 With hundreds of third party licensees and a list of commercially available products that is growing exponentially, Audinate’s Dante protocol is now an established standard – far and above any competition.